dsbowen/flask-worker/docs_md/view.md

 # View functions

-Now we can use the Employer and Worker in our view functions.
+Now we can use the Worker in our view functions.

 ## Setup